-- Embed physics models into multi-level statistical models. - X-ray and $\gamma$ -ray detectors count a typically small number of photons in each of a large number of pixels. - Must account for complexities of data generation. - State of the art data and computational techniques enable us to fit the resulting complex model.
+- Embed physics models into multi-level statistical models. - X-ray and γ -ray detectors count a typically small number of photons in each of a large number of pixels. - Must account for complexities of data generation. - Sophisticated data and computational techniques enable us to fit the resulting complex model.